beesearch/bee-backend/README.md

 ### OAuth 2.0

-Insert a client in the database :
+Insert a client in the database:

 ```